rampvar/soap-rest-adapter/README.md

   Table name: tbl_response_copybook_data
 * The converted Json String is passed to respective converter service which will convert rest response to soap response.
 * Overall the main intention of Handler module is to add capability to convert rest response to specific required format so as to form soap response further.

+#  OIDC
+*  User authorization Mechanism is handled through two configurable strategies:
+  * User-Role-Group Mapping
+  * AWS IAM Role-based Authorization
+*  Entitlement Factory Class will decide how we are authorization the user based on the configuration made in application.yml file.
+*  AWS IAM role based authorization is done either in local or cloud environment.
+*  We have interceptor layer which will intercept input request and validate user based on userId for user-role-group authorization.
+*  AWS Iam authorization role is done based on username and action.
+*  Interceptor class will get jwt token from headers and store that token in soap body for future use, will use this jwt token for calling 3rd party services like amt/bluage or other custom endpoints if user is not entitled then throw error message as User Unauthorized.

+    # Authorization Server Project

+*  Input request will redirect to this server to generate jwt token which will be used in calling Rest endpoin of AMT/AWS blue age/Custom API.
+*  Generated jwt will be set in input xml header fields as key value pair "jwt_token" as key and value as generated token.
+*  Gateway endpoint will be exposed in port defined in application.yml.

 # python_scripts :
   Refer Readme file in this module .